laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 To govern the transitions more concretely, I'll assume these rules [Footnote]:

 * Any player will not try to challenge from a frame disadvantage of -4 frames or lower.
-The player with frame advantage attacker goes into switch stance and the other player blocks the kick that goes into switch.
-Note that this means that the kick to transition into switch will _never_ itself hit.
+The player with frame advantage goes into switch stance as the attacker and the other player blocks the kick that goes into switch.
+Note that this means that the kick to transition into switch is always itself blocked.
-* Any time a player is comboed or is otherwise knocked onto the ground, the position is reset to a minor advantage for the player that did the combo or knocked down the other player.
+* Any time a player is comboed or is otherwise knocked down onto the ground, the position is reset to a minor advantage for the player that did the combo or knocked down the other player.

 So we can express this game with direct transitions into other games: